dexidp/website/content/docs/connectors/gitlab.md

       # flag which will switch from using the internal GitLab id to the users handle (@mention) as the user id.
       # It is possible for a user to change their own user name but it is very rare for them to do so
       useLoginAsID: false
+      # Flag to include user group permissions in the user groups.
+      # For example, if the user has maintainer access to a GitLab group named "project/group1",
+      # the user's groups will reflect two entries: "project/group1" and "project/group1:maintainer".
+      GetGroupsPermission: false
 ```